yanivh/Github-Pull-Request-Analytics/README.md

  glue_jobs/SQL/DDM -  CREATE VIEW sql statements
 </pre>

-- **serverless BI service:** Amazon **QuickSight** has a serverless architecture that automatically scales to tens of thousands of users without the need to setup, configure, or manage your own servers.
+- **Serverless BI service:** Amazon **QuickSight** has a serverless architecture that automatically scales to tens of thousands of users without the need to setup, configure, or manage your own servers.

-**restrict data access for given users/departments** to support the requierment that each of the devprtments like test managers, release managers, product managers, developers, etc can view relevant data , we can use built in AWS IAM Access policy , and attached it per deprtment. example policy that limiting access to a specific database in the Data Catalog,
+**Restrict data access for given users/departments** to support the requierment that each of the devprtments like test managers, release managers, product managers, developers, etc can view relevant data , we can use built in AWS IAM Access policy , and attached it per deprtment. example policy that limiting access to a specific database in the Data Catalog,
 <pre>